altunixon/wips/lns/altina_ln/ASP-43-Chapter_3_Gray_Bridge.md

 The driver slept under the wagon's hood.
 “The stars…”
 「……What’s wrong?」
 "...In the past, I got angry and ran away from the grand chamberlain and went into the mountain.
 I didn't go back even after night falls.
-At that moment, I looked at the sky just like this."
+At that moment, I looked at the sky just like this."<br/>
 The night sky could be seen in between the vegetation, it seemed possible to reach the glittering stars with their hands.
 Elise changed her posture.
 It could be heard the sound of the cloth rubbing.